G-Research/siembol/docs/siembol_ui/how-tos/how_to_add_new_config_in_siembol_ui.md

 <img src="../screenshots/clone_dialog.png" alt="drawing" width="400px"/>

 ## Validate and Submit config to Store
-Once all required fields (indicated with a `*`) are filled in the `Submit` button at the buttom right becomes clickable.
-Clicking it will run a validation check on the config and if it is successfull a dialog will open where you can confirm the submission (see screenshot below).
-If the validation is not successfull an error dialog will pop up.
+Once all required fields (indicated with a `*`) are filled in the `Submit` button at the bottom right becomes clickable.
+Clicking it will run a validation check on the config and if it is successful a dialog will open where you can confirm the submission (see screenshot below).
+If the validation is not successful an error dialog will pop up.

 <img src="../screenshots/submit_dialog.png" alt="drawing" width="300px" />